OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 FireEdge API
 ================================================================================

-OpenNebula FireEdge API is a RESTfull service to communicate with other OpenNebula services.
+OpenNebula FireEdge API is a RESTful service to communicate with other OpenNebula services.

 Among others, it includes the OpenNebula Cloud API Specification for JS.
 It been designed as a wrapper for the :ref:`XML-RPC methods <api>`, with some basic helpers to return the data in JSON formats.
 This means that you should be familiar with the XML-RPC API and the JSON formats returned by the OpenNebula core.